-Chris is a founding member of the NZSA and its Board filling the roles of Deputy Chairman and Secretary/Treasurer.
+Chris is a founding member of the NZSA and its Board filling the roles of Secretary/Treasurer.
 He has a strong interest in fostering improved corporate behaviour and accountability to company owners i.e. shareholders.
-With a philosophy of "get the basics right and the company will grow for the good of all" (including New Zealand as a whole) he believes executives (not just Directors) should be responsible for their results both good and bad and be accountable for these.
+With a philosophy of "get the basics right and the company will grow for the good of all" (including New Zealand as a whole) he believes Executives (not just Directors) should be responsible for their results both good and bad and be accountable for these.

 Chris has a background in commerce, Intellectual Property, new ventures and has worked in New Zealand and overseas.

-Andrew has been the Auckland committee chairman for the last 3 years, and was co-opted on to the NZSA Board in June this year.
+Andrew is on the Auckland committee and is the chairman.
+He is also on the NZSA Board.
 Andrew has an MA from Oxford and an MBA from Cranfield School of Management.

 Born in the UK, he held a succession of senior roles in Europe before relocating to New Zealand in 1995.
 Andrew held a range of positions at Fletcher Building culminating as CEO of the Building Products and Steel Group from 2001-2006.
 He subsequently held two senior CEO roles simultaneously at Rank Group.
 Andrew now does consulting work as well as pursuing his own private interests.
 Andrew is Auckland based.